ThiagoPanini/sparksnake/docs/mkdocs/demos/lib-structure.md

 # Library Structure

-To understand a little more about *sparksnake* under the hood and all its advantages, this section will cover details about the library construction and the relationship between its modules and classes.
+To understand a little more about *sparksnake* and all its advantages, this section will cover details about the library construction and the relationship between its modules and classes.

 ## A Special Way to Enhance ETL Jobs

-At first, it is important to mention that the main point of interaction between users and the *sparksnake* library takes place through the class `SparkETLManager` set in the `manager` module.
+At first, it is important to mention that the main point of interaction between users and *sparksnake* library takes place through the class `SparkETLManager` set in the `manager` module.

 This means that it's through this class that users will be able to acquire a series of already coded Spark features and specific methods that are intended to help to reduce the "hard part" of using AWS services like Glue and EMR.